kajjana/Multibind-RTKs/README.md

 ## Usage
 ### Screening
 Prepare the csv file containing index and 'smiles' column of screening molecules.
 The smiles must have desalted via data preprocessing processes.
-In this case, we use OTAVA.csv as a sample dataset.
+In this case, we use sample.csv as a sample dataset.

 | | smiles